 Because of the hierarchical nature of node’s module lookup, b and d will both get their dependency met by the single c package at the root level of the tree.

 The deduplication algorithm walks the tree, moving each dependency as far up in the tree as possible, even if duplicates are not found.
 This will result in both a flat and deduplicated tree.

 If a suitable version exists at the target location in the tree already, then it will be left untouched, but the other duplicates will be deleted.

-Note that this operation transforms the dependency tree, and may result in packages getting updated versions, perhaps from the npm registry.
+Note that this operation transforms the dependency tree, but will never result in new modules being installed.